Using Bitmovin Cloud Connect with Azure

 Run encoding jobs in Azure

-After configuration has been completed, you will be able to run encoding jobs in your own Azure Subscription.
+After configuration has been completed, you will be able to run encoding jobs in your own Azure account.
 To do so, use the Bitmovin API client SDKs to submit encoding jobs, in the same way as you would do for encodings running in the Bitmovin Managed Cloud service.
 The only difference is that you need to specify the new infrastructure instead of public cloud regions.

 Here is a Python snippet demonstrating how to link your encoding to your infrastructure.

-# ID of the Infrastructure object created in step 5.
+# ID of the Infrastructure object created

 infra_id = ‘<infrastructure_id>’